Yohannes251/alx-system_engineering-devops/0x00-shell_basics/README.md

-**100-lets_move** moves all files beginning with uppercase letters to /tmp/u directory **101-clean_emacs** deletes all files that end with ~ **102-tree** creates a tree of folders (welcome/to/holberton) in current directory
+**100-lets_move** moves all files beginning with uppercase letters to /tmp/u directory **101-clean_emacs** deletes all files that end with ~ **102-tree** creates a tree of folders (welcome/to/holberton) in current directory **103-commas** lists all files and directories separated by commas and other properties **holberton.mgc** creates a magic file that detects Holberton data files containing the string HOLBERTON at offset 0